OctopusDeploy/docs/docs/patterns/branching.md

 ## Multiple branches can be "currently deployed" at the same time

-Normally in Octopus, a single release for a project is deployed to a single environment at a time - for example, only one release is "currently" in Production.Â When youÂ have multiple active release branches, or sometimes even feature branches, it might be that you actually have more than one "current" release.
+Normally in Octopus, a single release for a project is deployed to a single environment at a time - for example, only one release is "currently" in Production.
+When you have multiple active release branches, or sometimes even feature branches, it might be that you actually have more than one "current" release.

 For example: